 7.)
 SAME DAY REGISTRATION – We will likely have same day registration available from 7:15-8:45am.
 Earlier is better.
 Online registration is even better! 😉 Cash or check only on race day please.
-Day of race registration is $45.

 9.)
 THANK A VOLUNTEER!
 A tremendous amount of volunteer effort goes into making Raven Rocks a special event.
 T-shirt designers, registration volunteers, carpool helpers, pie buyers, course setters, trail wardens, box lifters, water servers, bagel cutters, coffee brewers, parking coordinators, photographers, videographers, course sweeps, and the clean-up crew—not to mention the Pound Ridge, Lewisboro, and Westchester County Police officers and the dedicated members of the Lewisboro Volunteer Ambulance Corps!

 Many runners have become members of the Friends of Trailside Museum and Ward Pound Ridge Reservation group during registration – We thank you for joining!
 Volunteers from the Friends group will be there race morning to help cheer on runners, support the race, and have information about joining the Friends of Trailside Museum group.

 (Note: this went out as an email to all registered runners for the 2019 Raven Rocks Run.
 If you did not receive it via email and you are registered, you may want to check your spam folder and set up firstname.lastname@example.org on your address book/white list.)

 The course is in good shape now and is just as challenging as ever.